Ghatshila

-Ghatshila is a census town in the Ghatshila CD block in the Ghatshila subdivision of the East Singhbhum district, in the Indian state of Jharkhand.
+Ghatshila is a small town in the Ghatshila CD block in the Ghatshila subdivision of the East Singhbhum district, in the Indian state of Jharkhand.

 History

-Legend says that the royal family of the Kingdom of Dhalbhum had originated from the northwest (Dhara and Mandu), located at the border of Rajasthan.
-Legend goes on to say that around 1300 AD, Dhalbhum was wrested from him by Raja Jagat Deo from Jagner near Dholpur and belonged to Dhar in Malwa Rajputana, who later assumed the name of Raja Jagannath Deo Dhabal Deb I. Originally Raja Jaganath Deo Dhabal Deb I belonged to the Parmar Rajput clan from Dhar in Malwa.
-They established themselves by conquest in western part of Bengal, the area commonly known as Jungle Mahals.
-These families kept up a sort of semi-royal state and dignified their heir-apparent and those in immediate succession with title of honor, which denotes precedence.
-Thus, in the Dhalbhum family, the oldest son of the ruling king (Rajah) took the title of Jubraj, the second that of Hikkim, the third of Barathakur, the fourth that of Kuar, the fifth that of Musib and the rest Babu.
+According to legends, the royal family of the Kingdom of Dhalbhum ware originally the members of the primitive Bhumij race, who was selected by the other Bhumij chiefs as their feudal ruler.
+The zamindars later became Hinduised, and adopted the title 'Dhal' or 'Dhabal Deo'.
+These families kept up a sort of semi-royal state and dignified their heir-apparent and those in immediate succession with title of honour, which denotes precedence.
+Thus, in the Dhal dynasty of Dhalbhum, the oldest son of the ruling king (Rajah) took the title of Jubraj (Yuvraj), the second that of Hikkim, the third of Bara Thakur, the fourth that of Kuar, the fifth that of Musib and the rest Babu.

 The area of the kingdom of Dhalbhum was approximately 1200 sqmi.
 Raja Jaganath constructed the Rankini Mandir at Galudih.
 But due to some problem, he shifted the Kali temple along with all the associates and other people to Ghatsila and built up a temple of goddess Kali, beside Ghatshila police station which is known as Rankini Mata.

-Ghatshila was the administrative capital of Dhalbhum & Jamboni Zamindari.
+Ghatshila was the administrative capital of Dhalbhum.
 Ghatshila has several palaces, schools and administrative buildings constructed by the rulers of Dhalbhum zamindari.

-Raja Jagadish Chandra Deo Dhabal Deb of Dhalbhum & Jamboni Zamindari was the last recognised ruler of Dhalbhum & Jamboni Zamindari.

 Rebellions

+Ghatshila Raj

-In 1766, Raja Jagannath Singh, a zamindar of Dampara of Ghatsila in Dhalbhum, revolted against the enhanced revenue taxes of the British East India Company.
-This revolt is well known as Chuar revolt, the first revolt against British East India Company in Bengal Presidency.
+After several attempts in 1765, the British invaded the Dhalbhum and Ghatshila areas in 1767.
+The Raja of Ghatshila resisted along with his countrymen, but was later arrested and his nephew Jagannath Dhal was appointed as the new ruler.
+In 1767, Jagannath Singh Patar, a zamindar of Dampara (Ghatshila) in Dhalbhum, revolted against the enhanced revenue taxes of the British East India Company.
+This revolt is well known as Chuar rebellion, the first revolt against British East India Company in Bengal Presidency.

-The British removed Raja Jagannath Deo Dhabal Deb VI, the ruler of Dhalbhum, from his throne and made Baikunth Dhal (Nemu Dhal) the king.
-Unhappy with the decision, Raja Jagannath Dhal revolted, called Dhal revolt.
-In which the Rajah of Jhargram and Raja Jagannath Singh, the zamindar of Ghatsila, assisted him.
+Inspired by the Dampara zamindar Jagannath Patar, the Raja declared himself as an independent ruler of Dhalbhum and refused to pay taxes to the British.
+Captain Morgan was sent to Ghatshila, Raja Jagannath was removed from his throne and made Baikunth Dhal (Nemu Dhal) the king.
+Unhappy with the decision, Raja Jagannath Dhal revolted.
+In which the Rajah of Jhargram and Dampara sardar Jagannath Patar, assisted him.
 The English Company sent Lieutenant Rook and Charles Magan to suppress the rebellion.
 In 1777, the British re-proclaimed Jagannath Dhal as the king, after which the rebellion was quelled.